Becksteinlab/AdKGromacsTutorial/docs/posres.rst

 coupled as separate groups.
-Gromacs provides a range of groups automatically (run :samp:`make_ndx -f {TPR}` to see them) and we use the groups ``Protein`` and ``non-Protein`` (these particularly groups work roughly since Gromacs 4.5.3).
-If the standard groups do not work then you will have to create the groups yourself using :samp:`make_ndx -f {TPR} -o md.ndx` (which would save them in a file :file:`md.ndx`) and supply it to :code:`grompp -n md.ndx`.
+Gromacs provides a range of groups automatically (run :samp:`make_ndx -f {TPR}` to see them) and we use the groups ``Protein`` and ``non-Protein`` (these particularly groups work since roughly Gromacs 4.5.3).
+If the standard groups do not work then you will have to create the groups yourself using :samp:`gmx make_ndx -f {TPR} -o md.ndx` (which would save them in a file :file:`md.ndx`) and supply it to :code:`gmx grompp -n md.ndx`.

 Perform equilibration